mbasaglia/glaxnimate/README.md

 Download the Qt Installer for the open source edition
 <https://www.qt.io/download-open-source>.

-For some reson Qt wants you to have an account even if you install the open source version so you might have to set that up;
+For some reason Qt wants you to have an account even if you install the open source version so you might have to set that up;

 Install Qt Creator and Qt 5 Android.